Exploring ArtPrize 2025: Where to Find the BEST Art Exhibits

 If you want to see the best of ArtPrize in one hour, I’m sharing the top art venues to make the most of your time.
 If you have extra time to explore more of Grand Rapids, check out my additional recommendations at the end.

-ArtPrize Clubhouse: Located at 2 Fulton St W, this venue serves as a central hub for ArtPrize information.
-In addition to several large-scale art exhibits, the ArtPrize Clubhouse also provides concierge services, merchandise, and an artist-only lounge.
+ArtPrize Clubhouse: Located at 40 Pearl St NW, this venue serves as a central hub for ArtPrize information.
+Here you’ll find concierge services, official ArtPrize merchandise, and art workshops.

-Updated ArtPrize app: Hundreds of thousands of dollars in prize money goes to artists each year, and you can help choose the winners.
-In 2023, the updated ArtPrize app makes it super easy to create an account and vote for your favorite exhibits.
+Floxx voting app: Hundreds of thousands of dollars in prize money go to artists each year, and you can help choose the winners.
+For your first vote, you need to be in the ArtPrize district.
+Simply scan the QR code for an entry, register through the Flockx app, and vote for your favorite art.
+After that, you can vote from anywhere.

 Where to Park for ArtPrize